ShaileshKumar007/LeetCode-Blind-75/.github/pull_request_template.md

 <!--Add screen shots of the changed output-->
 ## Screenshots
-Add all the screenshots which support your changes
+Add screenshots to show that your code is correct if you are submitting a solution